 We know the arts, cultural, creative, public, private, and academic sectors

-We’re a small team with lots of experience who get things done by expanding to work – or collude, with a whole bunch of different Associates on a case-by-case basis.
+We’re a small team with lots of experience who collude with a different freelance Associates on a case-by-case basis.

 Savannah Andrews, Assistant Arts Producer (they/them)